Substitutions on compact alphabets

-In order to begin a general study of substitutions on infinite alphabets, it is necessary to impose some standing assumptions.
-We choose to focus on alphabets equipped with a compact Hausdorff topology and insist that the substitution is continuous on this alphabet with respect to the topology.
+To obtain more general results in the infinite alphabet setting, it is necessary to impose some standing assumptions.
+Our alphabets will be equipped with a compact Hausdorff topology with the substitution being a continuous map.
 These assumptions are natural ones to impose so as to retain some of the structure enjoyed in the finite alphabet setting.